euler-xyz/euler-contracts/docs/architecture.md

 In order to prevent a problem inherent with borrowing multiple assets using the same backing collateral, it is sometimes necessary to "isolate" borrows.
 This is especially important for volatile and/or untrusted tokens that shouldn't have the capability to affect more stable tokens.

 Euler implements this borrow isolation to protect lenders.
 However, this can lead to a suboptimal user experience.
-In the event a user wants to borrow multiple assets (and one or more are isolated), he or she must create and fund a separate wallet.
-Although there is nothing wrong with having many metamask accounts, this can be a bad experience for many users, especially when they are using hardware wallets.
+In the event a user wants to borrow multiple assets (and one or more are isolated), a separate wallet must be created and funded.
+Although there is nothing wrong with having many metamask accounts, this can be a bad experience, especially when they are using hardware wallets.

 In order to improve on this, Euler supports the concept of sub-accounts.
 Every ethereum address has 256 sub-accounts on Euler (including the primary account).
 Each sub-account has a sub-account ID from 0-255, where 0 is the primary account's ID.
 In order to compute the sub-account addresses, the sub-account ID is treated as a `uint` and XORed (exclusive ORed) with the ethereum address.

 Yes, this reduces the security of addresses by 8 bits, but creating multiple addresses in metamask also reduces security: if somebody is trying to brute-force one of your N>1 private keys, they have N times as many chances of succeeding per guess.
+Although it has to be admitted that the subaccount model is weaker because finding a private key for a subaccount gives access to *all* subaccounts, but there is still a very comfortable security margin.

 You only need to approve Euler once per token, and then you can then deposit/repay into any of your sub-accounts.
 No approvals are necessary to transfer assets or liabilities between sub-accounts.
-Furthermore, operations can be done to mutiple sub-accounts within a single transaction by using batch requests (see below).
+Operations can also be done to mutiple sub-accounts within a single transaction by using batch requests (see below).

 The Euler UI will make it convenient to view at a glance the composition of your sub-accounts, and to rebalance collateral as needed to maintain your debt positions.